Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 The Family Violence Network has been supporting children, women, families and community organisations across Waimakariri for over 15 years.

-The aim of the network is to work towards ending family violence in the Waimakariri District educating the community about family violence issues and enpowering the community to send the message that family violence is unacceptable.
+Violence Free North Canterbury is a collaboration of agencies who aim to eradicate family violence in North Canterbury.
+It will do this by influencing positive social change within the community about family violence issues and empowering the community to send the message that family violence is unacceptable.